nilx/cclambda/README.txt

                  2 * A_(0,1) + A_(1,1) + A_(-1,1)
                  - 2 * A_(0,-1) + A_(1,-1) + A_(-1,-1))" > sobel.png

+# ADVANCED USE: MULTI-THREADING

+The cclambda loop processes every pixel with the same operations.
+This is well adapted to parallel processing, and cclambda can use OpenMP multi-threading to process large images faster.

+To use OpenMP, you need to compile cclambda with OpenMP compiler options.
+The makefile contains a preset for gcc compilers, enabled with `make OMP=1`.
+You can uncomment options for other compilers (icc, suncc) in the makefile.

+Then you must use cclambda with the same compiler and compiler
+options:
+    CC=gcc CFLAGS="-O3 -fopenmp" ./cclambda a.png b.png "expr" > out.png

+Attempting to enable OpenMP when using cclambda without enabling it when cclambda is compiled, or with different compilers for compiling and using cclambda, will result in a link error.

 # BUGS

 Some expressions trigger a segmentation fault on tcc_compile() or